 From her flawless skin to her immaculate Louboutins, Olivia Palermo is the epitome of perfection.
 In the words of Who What Wear's West Coast Style Director Bobby Schuessler, she's "polished, modern, and elevated."
 Whether Palermo's on the street or sitting front row, the style maven doesn't skip a style beat.
 While she clearly has a penchant for designer clothes, the chic fashion girl is also adept at the high/low mix—she makes a $9 Old Navy tee look luxe.
 So we decided to honor her top fashion tips by translating them to interiors sure to get Palermo's tick of approval.

 We're big fans of the high-low look at MyDomaine HQ.
 But blending contemporary designer pieces with affordable high-street finds and vintage treasures can be challenging.
 The key is in striking the right balance.
 Take your cue from Palermo: "It's not about how much something costs," she told Look.
 "I always like adding a bit of high street to things."
-Have you seen her effortless take on a $50 Zara top?
+Have you seen her new look?
 So don't be shy, play around with your favorite pieces, and put that affordable IKEA alongside that rare Arne Jacobsen chair.
-You'll be surprised how good they look together.
+You'll be surprised by how good they look together.

 We often hear the word layering when it comes to clothing, but this cool styling trick can also be applied to interiors too.
 It adds depth, dimension, and variety to any space for a cozy, cool, lived-in feeling.
 Start with Palermo's suggestion and play with the basics.
 If you're searching for some inspiration, this perfectly styled living room in Sweden is all you need.
 Oh, and rugs are a perfect place to start; we love a textured sheepskin version.